-What can you bring to the table that you think your opponents cannot?
+What is something you can bring to the table that you think your opponents cannot?

-What would you say are the two biggest issues in the district and how do you address these?
+What are the two biggest issues in the district and how do you plan to address these?

 Do you feel legislation should be passed to stop double-dipping and why?

-Why should people vote for you as State Representative?
+Why should people vote for you for state representative?